greenhornet79/page-edit-toolbar/readme.txt

 == Screenshots ==

-1. The dropdown shows the 10 most recently modified pages.
+1. The dropdown shows the 15 most recently modified pages.

 == Changelog ==

+= 1.1 =
+* Update number of pages in the list to 15

 = 0.1 =
 * Initial plugin submission